-As of June 30, 2022, we had cash and cash equivalents of \$8.2 million.
-Based on our operating plan and with the proceeds from the WFIA Debt Financing, we believe that our cash and cash equivalents will enable us to fund our research and development and general and administrative expenses through the first quarter of 2023.
-In addition, in order to achieve the filing of our NDA for CTx-1301 in late 2023 for potential FDA approval, we believe that we will need approximately \$16.5 million of additional capital.
-We will also need additional capital to advance our other programs.
-We are evaluating alternatives to raise additional capital, including equity and debt financing and non-dilutive strategic collaborations in the U.S. and abroad.
-In addition, we continue to evaluate commercial collaborations, which would provide us with more immediate access to marketing, sales, market access and distribution infrastructure.
+As of September 30, 2022, we had cash and cash equivalents of \$9.8 million.
+Based on our operating plan, we believe that our cash and cash equivalents will enable us to fund our research and development and general and administrative expenses through the first quarter of 2023.
+In addition, in order to achieve the filing of our NDA for CTx-1301 in the first half of 2024 for potential FDA approval, we believe that we will need approximately \$23.5 million of additional capital.
+We will also need additional capital to advance our other programs and commercialization efforts.
 See "Liquidity and Capital Resources" below.